Hierakonpolis: Hierakonpolis Tomb 100, "The Painted Tomb"

-Tomb 100, discovered in Nekhen, is the oldest known tomb with a mural painted on its plaster walls.
-The sepulcher is thought to date to the Gerzeh culture (c.
+Tomb 100, discovered in Nekhen, is the only known predynastic tomb with a mural painted on its plaster walls.
+The sepulcher is thought to date to the Naqada II period (c.
 3500–3200 BC).
 Tomb 100 is generally considered as part of a wider cultural step towards more elaborate and ornamented burial rituals in ancient Egypt.

 It is presumed that the mural shows religious scenes and images.
 It includes figures featured in Egyptian culture for three thousand years—a funerary procession of barques, presumably a goddess standing between two upright lionesses, a wheel of various horned quadrupeds, several examples of a staff that became associated with the deity of the earliest cattle culture and one being held up by a heavy-breasted goddess.
-Animals depicted include onagers or zebras, ibexes, ostriches, lionesses, impalas, gazelles, and cattle.
+Animals depicted include wild asses or zebras, ibexes, ostriches, lionesses, impalas, gazelles, and cattle.